-(A Component Unit of the Commonwealth of Puerto Rico) MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) AS OF AND FOR THE YEAR ENDED JUNE 30, 2019
+(A Component Unit of the Commonwealth of Puerto Rico) MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) AS OF AND FOR THE YEAR ENDED JUNE 30, 2020

 The final required financial statement is the statement of cash flows.
-This statement reports cash receipts, cash disbursements, and net changes in cash resulting from operating, investing, and capital and non-capital financing activities and provides answers to questions such as to where did cash come from, what was cash used for, and what was the change in the cash balance during the reporting period.
+This statement reports cash receipts, cash disbursements, and net changes in cash resulting from operating, investing, and capital and non-capital financing activities and provides answers to questions such as where cash came from, what was cash used for, and what was the change in the cash balance during the reporting period.